- Take a cleansing breath.

 “I wanted to check in with you and see how you are today?“

 “How can I help you connect with some additional help?”

-Possibilities for resources to connect them with are a local or national mental health hotline, a state mental health resource, an employee assistance program, school nurse or school counselor.
+Possibilities for resources to connect them with are a local or national mental health hotline, a state mental health resource, an employee assistance program, a school nurse or a school counselor.
 It might be the person is already under the care of a mental health professional which would be a good contact to make.